Republic of Venice: Fall

-By 1796, the Republic of Venice could no longer defend itself since its war fleet numbered only four galleys and seven galiots.
+By 1796, the Republic of Venice was attempting to negotiate with both Austria and France to avoid conflict knowing they sat between the two major powers and facing internal pressure from the traditionalists of the Venetian system and a growing number of people who were embracing the French values of Revolution.
 In spring 1796, Piedmont (the Duchy of Savoy) fell to the invading French, and the Austrians were beaten from Montenotte to Lodi.
 The army under Napoleon crossed the frontiers of neutral Venice in pursuit of the enemy.
 By the end of the year, the French troops were occupying the Venetian state up to the Adige River.
 Vicenza, Cadore and Friuli were held by the Austrians.
 With the campaigns of the next year, Napoleon aimed for the Austrian possessions across the Alps.
 In the preliminaries to the Peace of Leoben, the terms of which remained secret, the Austrians were to take the Venetian possessions in the Balkans as the price of peace (18 April 1797) while France acquired the Lombard part of the state.

 After Napoleon's ultimatum, Ludovico Manin surrendered unconditionally on 12 May and abdicated, while the Major Council declared the end of the republic.
 According to Bonaparte's orders, the public powers passed to a provisional municipality under the French military governor.
 On 17 October, France and Austria signed the Treaty of Campo Formio, agreeing to share all the territory of the republic, with a new border just west of the Adige.
 Italian democrats, especially young poet Ugo Foscolo, viewed the treaty as a betrayal.
 The metropolitan part of the disbanded republic became an Austrian territory, under the name of Venetian Province (Provincia Veneta in Italian, Provinz Venedig in German).